-However, Rohaniza viewed herself as belonging to two cultures and faiths – her father’s side being Muslim, her mother’s, Catholic.
-She grew up in Rivad, Saudi Arabia, where she was a witness to the terror brought by the first Gulf War in 1991.
-Through this experience, she committed herself to advocating for peace to come to Mindanao.
+Rohaniza Usman was born as a Maranao Muslim princess in the Mindanao province of the Philippines.
+However, Rohaniza viewed herself as belonging to two cultures and faiths – her father’s side being Muslim, her mother’s Catholic.
+She grew up in Riyad, Saudi Arabia, where she was a witness to the terror brought by the first Gulf War in 1991.
+Through this experience, she committed herself to advocate for peace in Mindanao.

-Until recently Rohaniza worked as the Philippine Country Director and Coordinator for the Asia America Initiative.
-In this role she promoted peace and development through education, inter-generational engagement and economic development in Mindanao.
+Until recently, Rohaniza worked as the Philippine Country Director and Coordinator for the Asia America Initiative.
+In this role, she promoted peace and development through education, inter-generational engagement and economic development in Mindanao.
 She was also the Associate Editor of Starfish Magazine, the first Filipino youth empowerment magazine.

-Currently, Rohaniza is pursuing the establishment of a Children’s Peace Centre that will specialise in peace education for younger generations of Muslims and non-Muslims, in an effort to develop a sustainable culture of peace for generations to come.
+Currently, Rohaniza is pursuing the establishment of a Children’s Peace Centre that will specialise in peace education for younger generations of Muslims and non-Muslims in an effort to develop a sustainable culture of peace for generations to come.

 She is a charter member of Peace Talks, a network of peace advocates discussing issues and actions for Mindanao.
-She is also an alumni member of Ayala Young Leaders Alliance, and a founding member of Active Catalysts of Tomorrow.
+She is also an alumni member of Ayala Young Leaders Alliance and a founding member of Active Catalysts of Tomorrow.
 At Outreach of Young Moro Professionals Network, which she chairs, young Muslim professionals advocate for peaceful means to improve the socio-economic well-being of the Bangsamoro people.

-In 2007, she was recognized as an “Ambassador for Peace” by the Universal Peace Federation.
-She has also been awarded the “Leadership by Example” prize from the Rotary Club of Manila and in 2010 received a Princeton Global Network Award as one of the World’s Most Accomplished Individuals.
+In 2007, she was recognised as an Ambassador for Peace by the Universal Peace Federation.
+She has also been awarded the Leadership by Example prize from the Rotary Club of Manila and in 2010 received a Princeton Global Network Award as one of the World’s Most Accomplished Individuals.